But... – what?

 might jump at me any moment and drag me into the unknown depths of the

 swamp – as it might have done already with that poor girl.
-The coat of
+The cloak of

-the night was icy as well and I was freezing to my bones.
-The light however
+the night was icy and I was freezing to my bones.
+That light however

 promised warmth.
-Admittedly it was my last anchor, and I didn’t care where
+Maybe it was my last anchor too, and I didn’t care where

 it came from.
 I had to find out what it was.

-Eventually I arrived at the apparition.
-It turned out to be a glowing sphere that had shifted to a shining bright white, and its pulse beat was
+the apparition.
+It turned out to be a glowing sphere, no larger than a

+palmspan or two.
+It had shifted to a shining bright white by now, and its

 understood that everything else outside had already drowned in the gloom